yuki19925/asignment/README.md

 To run the code locally, follow these steps:

-Clone the repository to your local machine.
+Clone the repository to your local machine./n
-Create a virtual environment using Python 3.10.9 Install the dependencies listed in requirements.txt using pip.
-Export your AlphaVantage API key as an environment variable: export ALPHAVANTAGE_API_KEY=<your_api_key>
-Run the Flask server: flask run.
+Create a virtual environment using Python 3.10.9/n Install the dependencies listed in requirements.txt using pip./n Export your AlphaVantage API key as an environment variable: export ALPHAVANTAGE_API_KEY=<your_api_key>/n Run the Flask server: flask run./n
 The API service will now be available at http://localhost:5000.

 Maintaining the AlphaVantage API Key